MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 ## Asking for Help

-There's a fine line between confidently learning from your mistakes, and stubbornly getting no where.
-Here is a general guide for when to ask for help based on how long you've been stuck on the same problem:
+There's a fine line between confidently learning from your mistakes and stubbornly getting nowhere.
+Here is a general guide for when to ask for help based on how long you’ve been stuck on the same problem:

 1. _0 → 30 min_: Try on your own
 2. _30 → 60 min_: Ask your group for help
-3. _60+ min_: Tag your coaches in Slack or GitHub
+3. _60+ min_: Tag your coaches in Slack, WhatsApp or GitHub